-The Hirshorn Museum (Smithsonian’s modern art building) presents another wow exhibit, one that gives enough material for long-lasting, multi-level reflection.
+The Hirshorn Museum (Smithsonian’s modern art building) presented another wow exhibit, one that gave enough material for long-lasting, multi-level reflection.
 RAFAEL LOZANO-HEMMER: PULSE (November 1, 2018 – April 28, 2019) engaged the observer in a way that is as much peculiar as it is tantalizing.
 Maybe when we went to see his show entitled “Pulse” I should have been tipped off but, not having experienced Lozano-Hemmer’s work before and not having read the exhibit description online ahead of my visit, it was thrilling to realize that full experience of the pieces required museum visitors to provide vital sign stimuli.
 From fingerprints and water spouts to waveforms and light densities, Lozano-Hemmer has harnessed technology to transform something as brief and personal as a heartbeat into enveloping surrounds; at times, it’s nearly a dance club atmosphere.

 In a large screen installation, people lined up for their turn to offer a fingerprint.
 There was communal fascination in watching the unique marks of earlier donors make their way down the presentation wall.
 Some prints showed tiny sweat beads, others revealed perfectly concentric circles.
 Access to such private information leaned toward peep show but quickly gave way to bigger impact notions such as individuality, environmental footprint, and karma.